Development of the reproductive system: Urogenital membrane

 There is initially a cloacal membrane, composed of ectoderm and endoderm, reaching from the umbilical cord to the tail, separating the cloaca from the exterior.
 After the separation of the rectum from the dorsal part of the cloaca, the ventral part of the cloacal membrane becomes the urogenital membrane.

 Genital tubercle

 Mesoderm extends to the midventral line for some distance behind the umbilical cord, and forms the lower part of the abdominal wall; it ends below in a prominent swelling, the cloacal tubercle, which after the separation of the rectum becomes the genital tubercle.
-Dorsally to this tubercle the sides aren't really fused.
+Dorsally, to this tubercle the sides are not really fused.
 Rather, the urogenital part of the cloacal membrane separates the ingrowing sheets of mesoderm.

 Phallus

 The genital tubercle develops into the primordial phallus, the first rudiment of the penis or clitoris.

 The terminal part of the phallus, representing the future glans becomes solid.
 The remainder of the phallus, which remains hollow, is converted into a longitudinal groove by the absorption of the urogenital membrane.